India News | Assam Govt Orders Judicial Probe into Firing Incident in Darrang District During Anti-encroachment Drive | LatestLY

-Dispur (Assam) [India], September 24 (ANI): The Assam government has ordered a judicial probe into a firing incident that took place in Dhalpur killing two policemen in Darrang district during an anti-encroachment drive.
+Dispur (Assam) [India], September 24 (ANI): The Assam government has ordered a judicial probe into a firing incident that took place in Dhalpur, killing two civilians and injuring nine policemen in Darrang district during an anti-encroachment drive.

 As per the official notification, the inquiry would be conducted under the chairmanship of a retired Judge of Gauhati High Court.